APA Accredited Hybrid PsyD Degree Programs

 Frequently Asked Questions About Hybrid PsyD Programs

-The PsyD (Doctor of Psychology) focuses primarily on clinical practice and applied psychology, preparing graduates for careers in therapy, counseling, and other direct clinical settings.
-In contrast, a PhD (Doctor of Philosophy) in psychology is research-oriented, aimed at generating new knowledge and is ideal for those interested in academic or research careers.
+A: A PsyD (Doctor of Psychology) emphasizes clinical practice and applied skills, preparing students for therapy, counseling, and direct mental health services.
+A PhD (Doctor of Philosophy) in psychology is more research-focused and ideal for academic, scientific, or research-based careers.

-Are hybrid programs as reputable as traditional on-campus programs?
+Q: Are hybrid PsyD programs as reputable as traditional on-campus programs?

 Next Steps in Your Journey to Becoming a Clinical Psychologist